aliatayee/aliatayee/README.md

 </h1>
 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>

-Hi!
+<p style="text-align: justify;">Hi!
 I am Ali Aqa Atayee, an accomplished Full-Stack software engineer, entrepreneur, and branding specialist with experience in developing and co-founding tech startups.
 As a leader, I enjoy problem-solving, ideating, conceptualizing, and producing consumer-centric technology.
 I've spent the last several months working remotely and asynchronously using pair programming with people across different cultures to lead and build real-world projects.
 My 5 years of experience made me innovative, strong communicative, and analytical with international exposure.
 I have a degree in Computer Science and am comfortable at all levels of the software development stack.
 <br>
 <b>Interested to talk more? lets schedule a zoom chat!</b>